 “If you want to achieve freedom and joy on your instrument, Jeff is your teacher !
 I’ve seen firsthand how he transforms students into artists.”Thomas Jostlein

-They were both students of Arnold Jacobs and together they took my idea of music performance to the next level.
-When I heard of Arnold Jacobs during my college days, I was told he was helpful with breathing, an important part of playing a brass instrument, but I hadn’t gotten the whole story.
+They were both students of Arnold Jacobs, and together, they took my idea of music performance to the next level.
+When I heard about Arnold Jacobs during college, I was told he was helpful with breathing, an essential part of playing a brass instrument, but I hadn’t gotten the whole story.
 I was also told he had one lung, but these were only rumors.
 Thomas and Roger showed me the light that I’d been searching for in my teaching and playing.
-The inner game that I knew existed in the sports I’d grown up playing even when I was playing the horn but I had never thought of music as merely a physical activity.
-Of course, it is absolutely that, and I had my “Ah-Ha ” moment, without my horn, in a coffee shop, talking to Thomas.
+The inner game that I knew existed in the sports I’d grown up playing, even when I was playing the horn, but I had never thought of music as merely a physical activity.
+Of course, it is that, and I had my “Ah-Ha ” moment, without my horn, in a coffee shop, talking to Thomas.

 The Thought of Sound

-I drove home and played my horn with just the idea of singing the part I was playing.
-The idea of the sound I want to make while I was making it on the horn.
-Of course, that’s what I was doing naturally when I was playing well!
+I drove home and played my horn with just the idea of singing the part I was playing—the idea of the sound I wanted to make while I was making it on the horn.
+Of course, that’s what I did naturally when I was playing well!
 Don’t think just play!!!
-Or rather, have one thought, “imagine that I’m singing”, a thought of what I was producing, the music.
+Or rather, have one thought, “imagine that I’m singing,” a thought of what I was producing, the music.
 I became aware of my body moving on its own.
-The notes felt free and easy and I knew what to focus on while I was playing, and how to get my students to become more effective instrumentalists.
+The notes felt free and easy, and I knew what to focus on while I was playing and how to get my students to become more effective instrumentalists.